 Key Achievements

-By working together, sharing our experiences and ideas, and speaking with a united voice, First Nations and First Nation schools in British Columbia have made significant achievements in First Nations education.
+By working together, sharing our experiences and ideas, and speaking with a united voice, First Nations and First Nation schools in British Columbia have made significant advances in First Nations education.

 First Nations Education Jurisdiction

-FNESC has advanced First Nations control of First Nations education in BC by supporting First Nations to achieve jurisdiction agreements to exercise law-making authority over Kindergarten to Grade 12 education on their lands.
-Seven First Nations have signed formal education jurisdiction agreements.
+FNESC supported First Nations to achieve jurisdiction agreements to exercise law-making authority over Kindergarten to Gr.
+12 education on their lands.
+Seven First Nations have signed education jurisdiction agreements.

 Amendments to the BC School Act

-In Bill 40, FNESC co-developed amendments to the BC School Act to improve First Nation student learning outcomes through relationships and processes that respect the inherent authority and role of First Nation governments, parents and communities in the education of their children and youth.
-The 2023 amendments address Local Education Agreements, Indigenous Education Councils, and First Nation Schools of Choice.
+FNESC co-developed amendments to the BC School Act to improve First Nation student learning outcomes and attendance through processes that respect the inherent authority of First Nations.
+The 2023 amendments address Local Education Agreements, Indigenous Education Councils, and First Nations Schools of Choice.

 BC Tripartite Education Agreement

-FNESC negotiated the 2018 BC Tripartite Education Agreement: Supporting First Nations Student Success (BCTEA), as witnessed by the First Nations Schools Association, which supports all First Nations learners, regardless of where they live or attend school.
-BCTEA provides a flexible and effective funding model for First Nations schools and funding for a comprehensive collection of second and third level services to support the BC First Nations education system.
-The Agreement was extended to 2025.
+FNESC negotiated a regional tripartite education agreement that includes a flexible and effective funding model for First Nations schools as well as funding for comprehensive second and third level services to support the BC First Nations education system.

 First Nations Mandated Institutes Act